umhau/PXEN/README.md

 Where are VMs stored?

+Among the lists of information maintained on the central boot drive, keep a record of all MAC addresses assocated with the pool members.
+Once that's in place, the secondary hypervisor hosts can be started with wake-on-LAN.

 ## pieces

 https://www.howtogeek.com/162260/how-to-network-boot-pxe-an-automated-installation-of-citrix-xen/  Have you ever wished your Hypervisor could be installed at the push of a button, without the tedious searching for the install CD and answering the same boring installation questions?
 HTG explains how to PXE an automated installation of Citrix-Xen.